Alan Brooke, 1st Viscount Alanbrooke: Background and early life

 Alan Brooke was born on 23 July 1883 at Bagnères-de-Bigorre, Hautes-Pyrénées, to a prominent Anglo-Irish family from West Ulster.
 The Brookes had a long military tradition as the "Fighting Brookes of Colebrooke", with a history of service in the Wars of the Three Kingdoms, the French Revolutionary and Napoleonic Wars, and World War I. He was the seventh and youngest child of Sir Victor Brooke, 3rd Baronet, of Colebrooke Park, Brookeborough, County Fermanagh, and the former Alice Bellingham, second daughter of Sir Alan Bellingham, 3rd Baronet, of Castle Bellingham in County Louth.
 Brooke's father died when he was just eight years old.

 Brooke was educated at a day school in Pau, France, where he lived until the age of 16; he was bi-lingual in French (which he spoke with a heavy Gascon accent and spoke as a first language as a result of his upbringing in the French Pyrenees) and English.
 He spoke both French and English very fast, leading some Americans later in life to distrust a "fast-talking Limey."
 He was also fluent in German, and had learnt Urdu and Persian.

-Brooke, desiring a military career, "only just" qualified for the Royal Military Academy at Woolwich in 1900, coming sixty-fifth out of seventy-two in the entrance exam, but passed out at seventeenth.
-Had he done any better he would have qualified for a commission in the Royal Engineers, as was his initial intension, and possibly would not have ended up on the General Staff after the Great War, showing that initial lack of success could be invaluable later on.
+Brooke, desiring a military career, "only just" qualified for the Royal Military Academy, Woolwich in 1900, coming sixty-fifth out of seventy-two in the entrance exam, but passed out at seventeenth.
+Had he done any better he would have qualified for a commission in the Royal Engineers, as was his initial intention, and possibly would not have ended up on the General Staff after the Great War.

 Brooke was commissioned into the Royal Regiment of Artillery as a second lieutenant on 24 December 1902.
 Due to his high placing at Woolwich Brooke was allowed to choose which branch of the Royal Artillery to join.
 His choice was the Royal Field Artillery, with which he served in Ireland and India in the years leading up to the outbreak of the First World War in the summer of 1914.
 He also received his "jacket" upon being selected to join the Royal Horse Artillery.